 Program Kit

-The kit includes eight books with corresponding materials for 12 sessions.
-Volunteers and students to continue the program with a second set of six books for a total of 14 books for 24 sessions.
+The kit includes book set one with eight books wand corresponding materials for 13 sessions.
+Tutors and students continue the program with a second set of six books for a total of 14 books for 26 sessions.

 Note: Books are given to the students upon completion to build a home library.
-Remaining supplies are given to the student at the end of the program.
+The remaining supplies are given to the student at the end of the program.

 Program Evaluation

 The first and last sessions of the program include a pre- and post-assessment.
-This assessment is administered in-person by the volunteer for progress monitoring.
+This assessment is administered by the tutor for progress monitoring.

 Contact Us